UK Statutory Sick Pay (SSP) 2026: Eligibility, Amount & Rules

 SSP is treated as income for the purposes of means-tested benefits such as Universal Credit.
 Where an employee receives SSP, that income is taken into account when calculating benefit entitlement and may reduce the amount payable.

-Employees are responsible for reporting SSP income to the Department for Work and Pensions.
+Universal Credit calculations normally take SSP into account through HMRC Real Time Information, although claimants remain responsible for complying with DWP reporting requirements.
 Employers are not required to administer benefits, but delayed or incorrect SSP payments can have a knock-on effect on an employee’s wider financial position, increasing the likelihood of complaints or disputes.

 3. National Insurance treatment of SSP